dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 This is a version of the Netflix Hystrix component that will be used to monitor the What's For Dinner (WFD) microservice application.
 The documentation within this component will walk you through the entire process to startup your What's For Dinner environment and use the Hystrix dashboard.
 The other components referenced here have been built from the noted branch.
 You can refer to their README.md file for more info.

+Important Note: This repo has been updated to reflect the new IBM Cloud Container service, based on Kubernetes.
+The What's for Dinner app can run as-is with Kubernetes as described here.
+But, the deployment is easier as we have removed the need for Zuul and Eureka.
+Instead we use the native Kubernetes networking to allow ingress and service discovery.

-## Using Turbine Stream with the Compose RabbitMQ or CloudAMQP service on Bluemix Public
+## Using Turbine Stream with the Compose RabbitMQ or CloudAMQP service on IBM Cloud Public

 Logical Architecture
 ![Hystrix with Turbine Stream and RabbitMQ](static/imgs/WhatsForDinner-Netflix-OSS.png?raw=true)